There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.

 - Rooftop units may obstruct rooftop windows.

-- Rooftop units add to your vehicle height and worsen its aerodynamics.
+- Rooftop units add to your vehicle’s height and worsen its aerodynamics.

 - Rooftop units aren’t the best for heating due to the natural tendency of heat to rise.

-As for under-bench AC units, their pros and cons mirror those of rooftop units.
+The pros and cons of under-bench AC units mirror those of rooftop units.
 That is, they occupy some indoor storage space, do not add to the height of the RV, don’t obstruct any rooftop windows, and work well as heaters.

-Cooling capacity is key in AC units since cooling is the thing that people buy them for.
+Cooling capacity is key in AC units since cooling is why people buy them.

-Cooling capacity is usually measured with British thermal units per hour (BTU/hour or simply BTU).
-The proper amount of BTU will depend on the square footage of your RV.
+Cooling capacity is usually measured in British thermal units per hour (BTU/hour or simply BTU).
+The proper amount of BTU will depend on your RV’s square footage.

-This chart made by Energy Star should give you an idea of the required number of BTU to have:
+This chart made by Energy Star should give you an idea of the required number of BTUs to have:

 Area to be cooled | Required BTUs |